Editors Note, February 14th 2022: This project is now ABANDONED and no longer supported or updated.

 So I downloaded the latest copy of NodeWebkit (so I could test in a desktop environment as well as a browser one) and got to work.
 First I included Brython and Brython’s standard library.
 From there, I needed to be able to access the gamejs module, so I browserify’d it using a bridge file that set the result of the module import onto a global property available on window.
 Then… I started writing Python modules that mimicked PyGame modules but really wrapped around GameJS functionality.
 A week and a half, and 17,000+ lines of code later (according to GitHub, though that seems like a high number), I had PYGJS (github).

-Anyways, I have set up a new page dedicated to PYGJS in my Programming Projects section of my site.
-Right now it just has a link to this post and the README of the github project, but I hope to elaborate on it as time goes on.
-Also, if you *ahem* like my programming endeavors be sure to check out how you can support me so that I can make further developments at my Patreon.
-If you don’t feel like a monthly investment, then buy me some coffee as a one shot (heeheehee).
+Anyways, I have set up a new page dedicated to PYGJS in the Programming Projects section of my site.
+Right now it just has a link to this post and the README of the GitHub project, but I hope to elaborate on it as time goes on.

 You can also follow the project on devpost.